albar965/littlenavmap-manual/src/en/GLOSSARY.rst

 Initial Fix
     This is the first fix of a procedure.

+Logbook Entry
+    Created by the user or automatically on finishing a flight containing takeoff and landing.

 MAP
     Missed approach point.
 The point on the final approach which represents the termination of the final approach and the start of the missed